StarodubcevDV/C2Py/README.md

 # C2Py
 Python library which provide [C2PA standard](https://c2pa.org/) functionality.
-It will the open-source library for python projects which provide signature of media content.
+It is the open-source library for python projects which provide signature of media content.

 ## Details of development: